Steller's sea eagle: Size

 Steller's sea eagle is the largest bird in the genus Haliaeetus and is one of the largest raptors overall.
 Females vary in weight from 6.2 to 9.5 kg, while males are rather lighter with a weight range of 4.9 to 6.8 kg.
 The typical weight is variable, possibly due to seasonal variation in food access or general condition of eagles, but has been reported as high as a mean weight of 7.75 kg to a median estimate weight of 6.25 kg, excluding expired eagles that were poisoned by lead and endured precipitous weight loss by the occasion of their deaths.

 At its average weight, the Steller's seems to outweigh the average harpy by around 0.5 kg and the average Philippine eagles by more than 1 kg.
 Steller's sea eagle can range in total length from 85 to 105 cm.
 Apparently, males average about 89 cm in length, while females average about 100 cm, marginally shorter on average than the harpy eagle and about 65 mm shorter than the Philippine eagle.

 The wingspan is from 1.95 to 2.50 m and the wing chord measurement is 560 to 680 mm.
 The sea eagle's wingspan is one of the largest of any living eagle, at a median of 2.13 m per Ferguson-Lees (2001) or a median of 2.2 m per Saito (2009).
 Steller's sea eagles' absolute maximum wingspan is less certain; many sources place it at up to 2.45 m (8 ft 2 in).
 However, less substantiated records indicate that it may also reach even greater wingspans.
 Three separate sources claim unverified Steller's sea eagles spanning up to 2.7 m, 2.74 m, and 2.8 m, respectively.
 If true, this would be the largest wingspan of any eagle.

-Steller's sea eagle is unique among all sea eagles in having a yellow bill even in juvenile birds, and possessing 14, not 12, rectrices.
+Steller's sea eagle is unique among all sea eagles in having a yellow beak even in juvenile birds, and possessing 14, not 12, rectrices.